 History of Eumeralla

-The original Eumeralla Scout Camp was situated on the banks of the Anglesea river – a famous boys vocational training camp in the Otway Forest, a Camp with a purpose, a camp with a soul, constructed by the boys themselves and not for profit.
+The original Eumeralla Scout Camp was situated on the banks of the Anglesea river – a famous boys vocational training camp in the Otway Forest, a camp with a purpose, a camp with a soul, constructed by the boys themselves and not for profit.
 This was the first permanent scout camp in Australia.
-This was also the first Lord Somers Camp.
+It was also the first Lord Somers Camp.
 By 1946 the camp had out grown its situation and had been encroached upon by the township, and a decision to sell was made.
 Fate took a hand and the camp was destroyed in a bushfire.
 In October 1947 the boys, under the leadership of Harold "Boss" Hurst began to carve out a new Eumeralla out of virgin bush – about 1000 acres of crown land situated on the coast between Anglesea and Point Addis.
 Boss Hurst saw the new Eumeralla as a national park of scout youth and visualised it as the site for a future world jamboree.